jscherff/cmdbc/README.md

 * `pid` is a four-digit hexadecimal value representing _product ID_, and
 * `fmt` is the report format (csv, nvp, xml, or json)

-The report destination
+The report destination folder can be changed with the `-folder` _option flag_,

-        this.BusAddress,
-        this.PortNumber,
-        this.VendorID,
-        this.ProductID,
-    )